 Conjecturing that my own beliefs and religion are just variations on those primal myths told before our ancestors left Africa, I figured that today’s remote tribes just might have frayed threads to those original time-buried stories.
 To help me understand the mysterious metaphors and symbols I heard, I create illustrations and words.

 Africa changed me.
 This quest became an 18-year odyssey.

 Join me in this journey to hear ancient stories I am the first and only person to ever record.
 Learn what secrets I found in the Birthplace of Modern Humans.
 See emotional lessons I learned to traverse today's divisively tumultuous human life on our planet.
+Hear what advice a remote elder asked me to tell world leaders.
 And, did I in fact unearth the Garden of Eden-like roots to my own beliefs and religion?

 Journal entries from my journey to the Birthplace of Modern Humans

 Crossing the Omo River in a wooden dugout canoe, Ethiopia

 Suddenly I found myself crossing crocodile-filled rivers searching for oral stories.
 Now that might sound like an Indiana Jones-like adventure.
 But let me tell you, I arrived into Africa the same way I showed up to my first day of 7th grade gym class: alone, insecure and naive.

 Stepping into the tippy canoe, Doubt tapped me on the shoulder: "Janis, what the hell are you doing here?"
 Doubt was my constant companion.